If I’m left to my own devices for too long, I travel.

 It was pretty epic.
 I made a lot of memories.
 Visited 14 countries in the end I think, and came back pretty fatigued with the whole thing and actually keen to get a job.
 Can you imagine?
 I remember the thing I missed most was having STUFF.
 And somewhere to put it that wasn’t my rucksack.

-For the three years since, I’ve lived in London.
-I worked on my career in data visualisation, settled into a 9 to 5 kinda life and traveling was relegated to something I did for just 25 days a year.
+Since returning, I’ve lived in London.
+I worked on my career in tech consultancy, settled into a 9 to 5 kinda life and travelling got relegated to something I did for just 25 days a year.

 For me, 2018 was an unmitigated disaster of a year which took all of 2019 to get over.
 After getting over all of that, I suddenly felt like it was time to go back to what I do best; pursue the nomadic lifestyle once again and travel the world.